 Summary

-Capacitive sensors are widely available at low cost.
-The capacity is influenced by the materials that are in the area of the electric field (permittivity), the geometry of the applied plates and their distance.
+Capacitive sensors are widely available and inexpensive.
+Capacitance is influenced by the materials that are in the area of the electrical field (permittivity), the geometry of the applied plates, and their separation.

 This information can be used for the acquisition of multiple measurands.
-With various configurations of capacitors, the physical effects that allow an influence on the capacity can be used for the measurement of position, distance, angle, acceleration, force, pressure, thickness, length, filling level, material, humidity, or temperature and other associated measurands.
-This shows the versatility of capacitive sensors.
+With various configurations of capacitors, the physical effects that allow an influence on the capacitance can be used for the measurement of position, distance, angle, acceleration, force, pressure, thickness, length, filling level, material, humidity, temperature, and other associated measurands.
+This demonstrates the versatility of capacitive sensors.

-Due to this large number of possibilities for measurement, they are widely applied for fulfilling measurement tasks in different applications ranging from industrial manufacturing to the operation of pressured vessels or consumer electronics like smartphones.
+Due to the large number of possibilities for measurement, capacitive sensors are widely applied for fulfilling measurement tasks in different applications, ranging from industrial manufacturing to the operation of pressured vessels or consumer electronics such as smartphones.

 Unit 5 – Inductive and Magnetic Sensors